How Does Stress Affect Your Period?

 The real kicker is that low-grade, chronic stress diverts the brain's attention away from other critical bodily processes, like the important job of balancing the reproductive system.

+Missed periods, heavy periods, late periods, early periods, and irregular periods can all be due to stress.
 When the body encounters stress, it triggers the hormonal pathway known as the hypothalamic-pituitary-adrenal (HPA) axis (1).
 This activation increases cortisol and corticotropin-releasing hormone (CRH), which kickstart the stress response.

 High levels of circulating cortisol and CRH can have a knock-on effect on reproductive hormones, potentially leading to abnormal ovulation, anovulation (lack of ovulation), or amenorrhea (absence of menstruation) (2).

-And this makes sense from an evolutionary standpoint.
+This makes sense from an evolutionary standpoint.
 If you were running away from a dangerous predator, your body's priority would be escaping unharmed, not making a baby.

 In some cases, chronic stress can indefinitely disrupt ovulation, leading to a complete cessation of periods.
-It's worth noting this outcome isn't solely attributed to psychological stress; factors such as eating disorders and intense exercise can also place unnecessary stress on the body and stop periods.
+It's worth noting that this outcome isn't solely attributed to psychological stress; factors such as eating disorders and intense exercise can also place unnecessary stress on the body and stop periods.

 Another study, meanwhile, found stress in the first part of the menstrual cycle (follicular phase) may increase period pain in the second half (luteal phase) (6).

-Complete the stress cycle
+Complete the Stress Cycle

 Stress triggers a series of physiological reactions in the body called the stress response cycle.
 This mechanism consists of three stages: alarm, resistance, and exhaustion.

 Technically, the stress response cycle should only last for a short amount of time before you recover and go about your day.
-But when stress is low-grade and chronic, you can find yourself stuck in a perpetual and all-consuming loop.
+But when stress is low-grade and chronic, you can find yourself stuck in a unrelenting and all-consuming loop.

 Practising a few quick stress releases daily signals to your body that you're safe.
 This helps complete the stress cycle, preventing any unresolved tension from accumulating, which could otherwise impact your menstrual cycle.

-Easy ways to close a stress cycle
+Easy ways to close a stress cycle:

-• Exercise intensely for five minutes
+Exercise intensely for five minutes

-• Do some deep, belly-breathing
+Do some deep, belly-breathing

-• Seek out positive social interaction
+Seek out positive social interaction

-• Have a big cry
+Have a big cry

-• Hug someone you trust
+Hug someone you trust

-• Laugh
+Laugh

-Schedule self-care
+Schedule Self-care

 You might want to nap without setting an alarm, fix yourself a fancy lunch, call your best friend, take a stroll in nature, or give yourself a relaxing head massage.